javaee/jaxb-v2/samples/samples-src/j2s-xmlAccessorOrder/readme.txt

 There can be multiple @XmlAccessorOrder annotations within a package.
 The order of precedence is the inner most (class) annotation takes precedence over the outter annotation.
 For example if
-@XmlAccessorOrder(AccessorOrder.ALPHABETICAL) is defined on a package and @XmlAccessorOrder(AccessorOrder.UNDEFINED) is defined on a class in that package the contents of the generated schema type for the class would be in an unspecified order and the contents of the generated schema type for evey other class in the package would be alphabetical order.
+@XmlAccessorOrder(XmlAccessOrder.ALPHABETICAL) is defined on a package and @XmlAccessorOrder(XmlAccessOrder.UNDEFINED) is defined on a class in that package the contents of the generated schema type for the class would be in an unspecified order and the contents of the generated schema type for evey other class in the package would be alphabetical order.